Cyril Samuels in 1927. Source: Daily Telegraph, 8 September 1927.

 Nor, perhaps, were Joe and Tommy Smith the only comic strip characters to appear in the film as originally envisioned.
 Amongst the boy’s pals is a larger boy with a buzz cut, a penchant for food, and a slightly cowardly disposition.
-He not only bears a startling resemblance to the twins’Sunday News stablemate Fatty Finn, but the intertitles specifically name him 'Fatty’.
+Not only does he bear a startling resemblance to the twins’Sunday News stablemate Fatty Finn, but the intertitles specifically name him 'Fatty’.

-The appearance of ‘Fatty’ is doubly intriguing, given that the character of Fatty Finn was then in the midst of his transition from awkward fat boy to All-Aussie hero - a transition that was complete when Fatty made his first official screen appearance only two years later in The Kid Stakes (1927), by which point Those Terrible Twins - both comic strip and film - were already long forgotten.
+The appearance of ‘Fatty’ is doubly intriguing, given that the character of Fatty Finn was then in the midst of his transition from awkward fat boy to All-Aussie hero - a transition that was complete by the time Fatty made his first official screen appearance two years later in The Kid Stakes (1927), by which point Those Terrible Twins - both comic strip and film - were already long forgotten.